Spanish Armada: Battle of Gravelines

 The small port of Gravelines was part of Flanders in the Spanish Netherlands close to the border with France, and was the closest Spanish territory to England.

 Before dawn on 8 August, Medina Sidonia struggled to regather his fleet after the fireships scattered it, and was reluctant to sail further east than Gravelines, knowing the danger of running aground on the shoals off Flanders, from which his Dutch enemies had removed the sea marks.
 The English learned of the armada's weaknesses during the skirmishes in the English Channel, and concluded it was possible to close in to within 100 yard to be able to penetrate the oak hulls of the Spanish warships.
 They had spent most of their gunpowder in the first engagements and had, after the Isle of Wight, been forced to conserve their heavy shot and powder for an anticipated attack near Gravelines.
 During all the engagements, the Spanish heavy guns could not easily be reloaded because of their close spacing and the quantities of supplies stowed between decks, as Drake had discovered on capturing the Nuestra Señora del Rosario in the Channel.
 Instead, the Spanish gunners fired once and then transferred to their main task, which was to board enemy ships, as had been the practice in naval warfare at the time.
 Evidence from Armada wrecks in Ireland shows that much of the fleet's ammunition was unused.
 Their determination to fight by boarding, rather than employing cannon fire at a distance, proved a disadvantage for the Spanish.
-The manoeuver had been effective in the battles of Lepanto and Ponta Delgada earlier in the decade, but the English were aware of it and sought to avoid it by keeping their distance.
+The manoeuvre had been effective in the battles of Lepanto and Ponta Delgada earlier in the decade, but the English were aware of it and sought to avoid it by keeping their distance.

 While Medina Sidonia was gathering the armada ships together into their traditional crescent formation the English fleet moved in, and at dawn the flagship with four other ships found themselves facing the entire English fleet.
 The English provoked Spanish fire while staying out of range.
 The English then closed, firing damaging broadsides into the enemy ships, all the while maintaining a windward position, so the heeling armada hulls were exposed to damage below the water line when they changed course later.
 Many of the Spanish gunners were killed or wounded by the English broadsides, and the task of manning the cannon often fell to foot soldiers who did not know how to operate them.
 The ships were close enough for sailors on the upper decks of the English and Spanish ships to exchange musket fire.
 A couple of hours into the battle, a few more armada warships closed in to form wings on either side of the five ships already under attack.
 After eight hours, the English ships began to run out of ammunition, and some gunners began loading objects such as chains into their cannons.
 Around 4 pm, the English fired their last shots and pulled back.